-If your life insurance policy is approaching the end of its term, you probably have a few questions before you renew your life insurance, such as:
+If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 - Can you extend your coverage?